 Conservation Management Plan

-What is a Conservation Management Plan (CMP)?
+What is the purpose of a Conservation Management Plan (CMP)?

 What does it involve?